Expat Filings

 Recognized Stock Exchanges

-• NYSE, NASDAQ, and other registered US national securities exchanges
+• NYSE, NASDAQ, and any other securities exchange registered with the US Securities and Exchange Commission

 • French exchanges regulated by the Autorité des marchés financiers (AMF)

-• Any stock exchange agreed upon by the competent authorities
+• Any other exchange agreed upon by the competent authorities of both contracting states

 Practical Significance for US Individual Expats